yazeedalrubyli/SDCND/Term1/Traffic-Sign-Classifier/README.md

 Clearly discuss how certain or uncertain your model is of its prediction.

-@ > In Code

-Forgot to compare the accuracy on the new set of images to that on the old test set.
+Compare the accuracy on the new set of images to that on the old test set.

 Your explanation can look something like: the accuracy on the captured images is X% while it was Y% on the testing set thus It seems the model is overfitting